Introduction

 A data protection breach is defined as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed”.

-Everybody working in, for and with the Firm has a duty to report any actual or suspected data protection breach without delay to Susan Harwood, the Data Protection Officer or Deborah Morgan Chief Data Controller.
+Everybody working in, for and with the Firm has a duty to report any actual or suspected data protection breach without delay to Susan Harwood, the Data Protection Officer or Deborah Morgan Data Protection Controller.
 Full details of the Firm’s breach reporting policy can be requested from Susan Harwood

 Breaches will be reported to the Information Commissioner’s Office (ICO) by Susan Harwood (DPO) without undue delay and, where feasible, not later than 72 hours after having become aware of the breach, unless, the Firm is able to demonstrate that the personal data breach is unlikely to result in a risk to the rights and freedoms of data subjects.